hugomg/scfgc/README.md

     bind "SPACE TAB" +showscores

-If the command name of a keybind callback starts with a "+" then that command is run when the key is pressed down and the "-" version of the command (-showscores, in this case) is run when the key is released. scfgc takes special precautions to make sure this works correctly if you have composite keybinds (this is something people often get wrong when coding by hand)
+If the command name of a keybind callback starts with a "+" then that command is run when the key is pressed down and the "-" version of the command (`-showscores`, in this case) is run when the key is released. scfgc takes special precautions to make sure this works correctly if you have composite keybinds (this is something people often get wrong when coding by hand)

-**Keybind caveats**
+###Keybind caveats

 1. Keybinds must be defined at the toplevel of your program and are immutable once defined.
 You cannot define new keybinds from inside another keybind's callback or the body of an alias.